 Trust in the Lord with all your heart; do not depend on your own understanding.
 Seek his will in all you do, and he will show you which path to take. –Proverbs 3:5-6 (NLT)

 Lord, help me to trust You every day, in everything I do.
 Help me to lean on You instead of my own understanding and knowledge.
+Help me to rely on thanksgiving instead of anxiety.
 You see the big picture while I only see what's right in front of me, so Your wisdom is so much better than anything I could fathom.
 Reveal Your will to me and show me what path to take so that I can follow You in everything I do.

 If you can pray prayers like that with all the verses below, you will have 18 surefire ways to beat worry and overthinking before it starts - or as soon as you realize it's happening.